accosmin/nano/README.md

 The easiest way to compile (and install) is to run the `build_release.sh` bash script.
 The test programs and utilities will be found in the `build-release` directory.

-The `build_debug.sh` bash script will build the debugging version with and without address, leak and thread gcc-based sanitizers (if available).
+The `build_debug.sh` bash script will build the debugging version with and without address, leak and thread sanitizers (if available).

 #### Examples